JanczarKurek/meme-queue/README.md

 The frontend requires a backend to get events - in this project there is a mock backend written in Flask.
-To run the backend instal `flask` and `flask-cors` and run `flask --app mock-backen --run`
+To run the backend instal `flask` and `flask-cors` and run `flask --app mock-backend --run`